vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 08/08: - work on user profile page - added upload picture functionality but there are a lot of bugs, will put it on hold for now
                           - work on admin account features - ok
-                          - make everything work with the /ro version of the website
+                          - make everything work with the /ro version of the website - x

+TO DO FOR TOMORROW 09/08: - see if I can add a picture option for user-posted articles - not a priority
+                          - implement captcha on admin page for the form used to email users
+                          - implement article comments
+                          - recode everything for the ro page